CJSteenkamp/qulib/README.md

 ## Running Tests

-Qlib uses pytest for testing.
+qulib uses pytest for testing.
 To run tests, install pytest and run:

 ```bash